xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 When you make the above change,the docker daemon will be automatically restarted.
 Wait for about 10-15 seconds before issuing any docker commands.
 {: .notice--info}

-Now we can issue a docker run (or docker pull followed by a docker run) to download and launch the docker ubuntu image.
+Now we can issue a docker run (or docker pull followed by a docker run) to download and launch the docker ubuntu image from the registry.

 ```
 [ncs5508:~]$docker run -itd --name ubuntu -v /var/run/netns --privileged 11.11.11.2:5000/ubuntu